lqnhi/Cyberdefender/XLMRat Lab/XLMRat-writeup.md

 - Hidden PowerShell window (-WindowStyle Hidden)
 - Execution policy bypass (-ExecutionPolicy Bypass)
 - No profile (-NoProfile)

 ![](images/2.png)

+So the URL “from which the first malware stage was installed”, the correct answer is the URL of mdm.jpg.

 QUESTION 2: Which hosting provider owns the associated IP address?
 The IP address can be found easily, which is 45.126.209.4